 Now it all comes together.
 Simply put, ROI demonstrates how effectively your marketing budget is being spent.
 You could use the LTV of your acquisitions and customer acquisition cost to produce a straightforward metric.

 Mediahawk’s sales reporting feature makes it easy for marketers to put their results in context with sales revenue, opportunity status and pipeline health.

 When the c-suite demands insight into how marketing is impacting the business bottom line, sales reporting tools help you see the complete customer journey and identify the total value of customers.

 You can even toggle the report between sales and conversions, showing the value and quantity of sales.

 Producing an informative and effective board level marketing metrics report

 In summary, as a marketer you will have hundreds of metrics at your fingertips.

 But this doesn’t mean you need to share it all.
 To produce a report that is meaningful to (and valued by) board members, remember:

 - Keep it top level and cut it back on content until it hurts

-- Understand your businesses goals and strategy and align your report to them
+- Understand your businesses goals and strategy and align your reports to them

 - Put data into context by comparing against prior period and budget